-- 2.1 To provide school personnel in the WRDSB with information and guidelines regarding the requirements of care for students with diabetes. - 2.2 To provide information about the management of risks associated with diabetes for all parties involved. - 2.3 To develop information and resources for school personnel about the management of diabetes in school children including the importance of communication and Plan of Care.
+- 2.1 To provide school personnel in the WRDSB (including educators working in board operated Before and After school programs) with information and guidelines regarding the requirements of care for students with diabetes. - 2.2 To provide information about the management of risks associated with diabetes for all parties involved. - 2.3 To develop information and resources for school personnel about the management of diabetes in school children including the importance of communication and Plan of Care.